 Benji de la Piedra is a writer and oral historian from Washington DC, currently living in Little Rock.
 In addition to his work on Herbert Denton Jr.’s biography, he co-directs the Columbia Life Histories Project and serves on the coordinating committee of the Arkansas People’s History Project.
 A graduate of Columbia University’s Oral History MA program, and a former fellow of the Alliance for Historical Dialogue and Accountability, he teaches and consults on community-based oral history projects around the United States.
 He speaks and writes regularly about American history and culture, with an emphasis on black intellectual expression.

-Legacies & Lunch is a free monthly program of CALS Butler Center for Arkansas Studies about Arkansas related topics.
-Program are generally held from noon to 1 pm on the first Wednesday of the month in the Main Library’s Darragh Center.
-Attendees are invited to bring a sack lunch; drinks and dessert are provided.
-A library parking discount is available upon request.
-For more information, or to share ideas for future programs, please contact Heather Zbinden, 320-5744, email@example.com.
+Legacies at the Branches is a free monthly program of CALS Butler Center for Arkansas Studies about Arkansas related topics.
+Speakers have graciously given their time, first appearing at Legacies & Lunch, generally held every first Wednesday at noon in the Main Library’s Darragh Center.
+They agree to an encore evening edition of the same talk later in the month at one of the CALS branch libraries.
+For more information, or to share ideas for future programs, please contact Heather Zbinden, 320-5744, firstname.lastname@example.org.